NEONScience/NEON-Data-Skills/tutorials/teaching-modules/disturb-events-co13/COOP-NEIS-Precipitation-In-R.Rmd

 ### Things You'll Need To Complete This Lesson
 Please be sure you have the most current version of R and, preferably, RStudio to write your code.

- **R Skill Level:** Intermediate - To succeed in this tutorial, you will need to have basic knowledge for use of the R software program.

 ### R Libraries to Install: